-The National Kidney Foundation has teamed up with Dr. Allan Jhagroo, a kidney stone specialist at the University of Wisconsin School of Medicine and Public Health, to help you stay stone-free this summer by debunking some of the major kidney stone myths and misconceptions.
+The National Kidney Foundation has teamed up with Dr. Allan Jhagroo, a kidney stone specialist at the University of Wisconsin School of Medicine and Public Health, to help you stay stone-free by debunking some of the major kidney stone myths and misconceptions.

 - Don't Underestimate Your Sweat.
 Saunas, hot yoga and heavy exercise may be good for your health, but they also may lead to kidney stones.
 Why?
 Loss of water through sweating - whether due to these activities or just the heat of summer—leads to less urine production.
 The more you sweat, the less you urinate, which allows for stone-causing minerals to settle and bond in the kidneys and urinary tract.